Ash Dieback

 Ash dieback

-First confirmed in the UK in 2012, ash dieback, also known as 'Chalara' or Chalara ash dieback, is a disease of ash trees caused by a fungus called Hymenoscyphus fraxineus.
+First confirmed in the UK in 2012, Ash Dieback, also known as 'Chalara' or Chalara Ash Dieback, is an incurable disease of Ash trees caused by a fungus called Hymenoscyphus fraxineus.

-Ash dieback has already caused the widespread loss of ash trees in continental Europe and is now affecting countless woodlands, parks and gardens across the U.K, including our nature reserves.
+Ash dieback has already caused the widespread loss of Ash trees in continental Europe and is now affecting woodland throughout the UK.
+Surveys across Trust-owned sites or those where we are responsible for woodland management have identified extensive numbers of Ash trees infected by the disease.

 • Blackening of leaves which often hang on the tree